 - We Are All Completely Beside Ourselves – Karen Joy Fowler

+The Lives of Others– Neel Mukherjee – Beautifully written historical fiction.
+I liked it but thought it was a bit too slow and scattered.
+My review here.
 The Narrow Road to the Deep North – Richard Flanagan– A little up and down in the beginning, but once the story gets going, it is a great, powerful, and moving read.

 A Tale for the Time Being – Ruth OzekiWell-written, intelligent book, but in the end it all felt a bit too much.
 Still a very good read.
 Here’s my review.